 Understanding Stress Leave in Ontario

-Stress leave in Ontario is available when an employee experiences severe stress that impacts their ability to work, typically requiring a medical professional’s diagnosis.
-Employees in Ontario are entitled to stress leave, also known as mental health leave or sick leave, if they are dealing with severe stress, anxiety, or other mental health conditions that disrupt their ability to perform their job duties.
-If a significant stressor, such as depression, is classified as a “disability,” the employee may be entitled to extended stress leave.
-Employers in Ontario must comply with the Ontario Human Rights Code (OHRC), which mandates accommodations for employees with disabilities.
+Generally speaking, employees in Ontario are entitled to stress leave, also known as mental health leave or sick leave, if they are dealing with severe stress, anxiety, or other mental health conditions that disrupt their ability to perform the obligations of their job.
+If the significant stressor is classified as a “disability,” the employee may be entitled to extended stress leave.
+An example of a significant stressor that might qualify as a disability includes mental health conditions like PTSD or severe anxiety.
+Employers in Ontario must comply with the Ontario Human Rights Code (OHRC), which mandates that employers provide accommodations for employees with disabilities.

-This obligation means that employees can be eligible for longer than the usual three-day job-protected absence if they are under significant stress.
-Employers are required to provide accommodations up to the point of “undue hardship,” even if it poses challenges for the business.
+This obligation means that employees can be eligible for longer than the usual three-day job-protected absence if they are under a significant amount of stress.
+Employers are required by law to provide accommodations up to the point of “undue hardship,” even if it poses an inconvenience to the employer.

-This may involve allowing an employee to take unpaid sick leave for an extended period, exceeding the minimum Employment Standards Act (ESA) regulations or the terms of their employment contract, if necessary for the employee’s recovery from mental health and stress-related conditions.
+This obligation might entail allowing an employee to take unpaid sick leave for an extended period, exceeding the minimum Employment Standards Act (ESA) regulations or the terms of their employment contract, if necessary for the employee’s recovery from mental health and stress-related conditions.

 Can my Employer Deny my Stress Leave?

-In the case that an employee has a mental health disorder substantiated by medical documentation, it is unlawful for an employer to deny them stress leave.
-The employer would be in violation of the employee’s human rights and may be required to pay damages.
+In the case that an employee has a mental health disorder substantiated by medical documentation, it is generally against the law for an employer to deny them stress leave.
+In this scenario, the employer would be in violation of the employee’s human rights and may be required to pay damages.
+It might be difficult to prove that your employer has violated your right to stress leave, and therefore it is highly advisable to consult a lawyer to best protect your rights as an employee.
+Again, stress leave can be a subjective topic which can make it tricky to navigate

-Employers are allowed to request basic medical records from their staff in order to prove that they need mental health and stress relief time off.
-It is not always necessary for this paperwork to be extremely comprehensive or to include information on an employee’s specific diagnosis.
-The employer is only entitled to the medical information that is deemed reasonably required to accommodate for that employee’s disability at work.
+Employers are allowed to request basic medical records from their staff in order to sufficiently prove that they need mental health and stress relief time off.
+It is not always necessary for this paperwork to be extremely comprehensive to include specific information on an employee’s particular diagnosis.
+Generally speaking, the employer is only entitled to the medical information that is deemed reasonably required to accommodate for that employee’s disability at work, and nothing beyond that.

 How do I Apply for Stress Leave?

-To apply for stress leave, start by obtaining a medical certificate from a healthcare provider, such as your doctor.
-Once you have this certificate, inform your employer, and submit any required paperwork through your Human Resources (HR) department.
-After you and your healthcare practitioner have decided on the duration of your mental health leave, provide your employer with your doctor’s letter.
-In this process, you are not requesting authorization but informing your employer that you will be taking a leave of absence under your doctor’s orders.
+To apply for stress leave, you can start by obtaining a medical certificate from a healthcare provider, such as your family physician.
+Once you have obtained this certificate, you should inform your employer and submit any required documentation through your Human Resources (HR) department.
+After you and your healthcare practitioner have decided on an appropriate duration for your mental health leave, you should provide your employer with the doctor’s letter.
+In this process, you are not “requesting” authorization, but rather informing your employer that you will be taking a leave of absence under your doctor’s orders.

 What are my Rights while on Stress Leave?